Rene-007/atomicDDA/420_atomicDDA_stacking-faults/README.md

 ## Implementation

 The basic idea behind implementing the stacking faults with hcp, fcc and inverse ffc lattices is to introduce a more general grid that can hold all of these lattices locally.
-We accomplish this by adding a forth parameter *d*, that holds the lattice displacement, to our integer triplet *(a,b,c)*.
-For example in the *"Lattice_ABC_Dir_Y"* lattice implementation the code reads like:
+We accomplish this by adding a forth parameter *d*, that represents a displacement, to our integer triplet *(a,b,c)*.
+For example in the simplest lattice implementation (*"Lattice_ABC_Dir_Y"*), which builds on the [fcc lattice from before](../400_atomicDDA), the code now reads like:

     % Coordinate transformation
     x = 1.0*a + 0.5*b + 0.5*c;
     y = 0.0*a + sin60*b + yPos*(c+2*(d-1));
     z = 0.0*a +   0.0*b + zPos*c;

-Here the *y* position of the atoms are shifted depending on the value of *d*.
+Here *d* shifts the *y* position of the atoms, such that we can switch between ABA and ABC.
 Initially this looks good but when inspecting the resulting positions closely one finds that for constant *(a,b,c)* and varying  *d*, the atoms `d=1`,`d=2` & `d=3` overlap, `d=4` overlays with `d=1` of another *(a,b)* combination, `d=5` with `d=2` and so on.
 This is not physical.
 Hence, we have to restrict which combinations of *(a,b,c,d)* are allowed.
-This is not trivial as it depend on the precise stacking order and other details but the outcome for *"Lattice_ABC_Dir_Y"* is:
+This is not trivial as it depend on the precise stacking order and other details.
+Nevertheless, for *"Lattice_ABC_Dir_Y"* the outcome is:

     % check if atoms are allowed
     lattice.okay = @(a,b,c,d) ( mod((c-stacking.pos(c)+1),lattice.layerNumber) == d );

-with `lattice.layerNumber` equals `3` as we have with *A,B & C* three different principal positions.
-Furthermore, for a given layer *c* the vector `stacking.pos(c)` returns the difference in position compared to a pure fcc lattice  and it depends on the stacking of the layers which come before.
+with `lattice.layerNumber` equals `3`, because we have three principal positions, and `stacking.pos(c)` being the difference in position compared to a pure fcc lattice.
+The latter depends on which layer *c* we are considering and also on all layers that come before.
 This stacking is a characteristics of the individual flake and one can learn more about it with [this simulation](https://www.kullock.de/flake-growth/).

-Finally, we also have to define a layout of our array in memory.
-In theory this should not matter, however, in reality there are round-off errors and so on and we found that the numerically most stable layouts are:
+Finally, we also have to define a memory layout of our array.
+In theory this should not matter, however, in practice there are round-off errors, algorithmic preferences and so on, and we found that the numerically most stable layout is:

     Lattice_ABC_Dir_Y & Lattice_ABC_Dir_XY_rot ->  c-a-b-d
     Lattice_ABC_Dir_XY & Lattice_ABC_Dir_Y_rot ->  c-b-a-d

-depending the lattice orientation.
+Note, *Lattice_ABC_Dir_XY* is similar to *Lattice_ABC_Dir_Y* but here *d* shifts in *XY* direction instead of just *Y*, while the *..._rot* variants are simple 90° rotations of the lattices around the *z* axis, which can be handy when modelling certain particle arrangements.

 ## Code Changes